 printf("%s", (char const *)sa[3]);

-For completion, the final String
+For completion, the final String class interface, containing the

 conversion operator, looks like this: